RohanNero/Stakemate/README.md

 Now you can use `yarn hardhat node` to deploy the contracts and start hardhat's local blockchain

+To fork mainnet locally you can uncomment the `forking: { url: <key> }` url line in the network section of `hardhat.config.js` and run the previous command again.
+Or alternatively you can pass your api key directly when starting the blockchain like this:
+`yarn hardhat node --fork <apiKey>`

 Once your local blockchain is up and running, open a new terminal and you can now run some scripts!

 Try out staking and unstaking to the StakingPoolV1 contract with these commands: